 CAMPAIGN SLOGAN:

-If you want to, you can submit a campaign slogan.
-This is a one liner that is catchy for students to remember.
+We'll also be asking you for a campaign slogan - a one liner that is catchy for students to remember.
 It could play on your name, a recognisable quality about you, or a key theme in your goals.